-Class relations hasGeoLocation Device is currently within the boundary of a (geo) location.
-This can assist finding the closest & best CDN service for the device.
-It might be used to restrict geolocation access to content.
+Class relations hasGeoLocation The device is currently within the boundary of a (geo) location.
+This can assist finding the closest and best CDN service for the device.
+It might also be used to restrict geo-location access to content.
 Etc. Other class relationships can be associated to a ConsumptionDeviceProfile.

-Class Properties consumptionDeviceProfileId An identifier associated with the ConsumptionDeviceProfile. consumptionDeviceProfileName A name given to the profile. internetConnectivity The device is capable of accessing the Internet. videoDisplay The device is capable of displaying video picture frames. soundOutput The device is capable of outputting sound. radioTuner The device has a radio tuner. timeshift The device has a time shift capacity. textInput The device has a keyboard or other means of text input. webcam The unit can record video. microphone The device can record audio.
-Etc. Other properties can be used to define a ConsumptionDeviceProfile .
+Class Properties consumptionDeviceProfileId An identifier associated with the ConsumptionDeviceProfile. consumptionDeviceProfileName A name given to the ConsumptionDeviceProfile internetConnectivity The device is capable of accessing the Internet videoDisplay The device is capable of displaying video picture frames soundOutput The device is capable of outputting sound radioTuner The device has a radio tuner timeshift The device has a time shift capacity textInput The device has a keyboard or another means of text input webcam The unit can record video microphone The device can record audio Etc. Many other properties can be used to define a ConsumptionDeviceProfile.